 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 2:30 am and the next high tide will be at 2:49 pm.
-The first low tide will be at 8:00 am and the next low tide at 8:52 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 3:05 am and the next high tide at 3:39 pm.
+The first low tide was at 9:14 am and the next low tide will be at 9:14 pm.

-The lunar phase is a Waxing Gibbous.
-Today we will have 11 hours and 46 minutes of sun.
-The solar transit will be at 1:19 pm and the length of time the moon will be visible will be 13 hours and 39 minutes.
+The lunar phase is a Waning Crescent.
+Today we had 13 hours and 27 minutes of sun.
+The solar transit was at 1:12 pm and the length of time the moon will be visible will be 14 hours and 30 minutes.

 Tide timetable for Clifton Beach (Smith Point).
 The times are generated in local time in Maryland and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]

 NOTE: The times reflected in the tide table for Clifton Beach (Smith Point) are tide forecasts only valid as references for sport fishing.
 They shouldn't be used as a guide for navigation.
 The heights are expressed in feet referenced to Mean Lower Low Water (MLLW).

 MLLW is the average of the lower low water height of each tidal day observed over the official time segment over which tide observations are taken and reduced to obtain mean value (Tidal Datum Epoch).